yuygfgg/Kintsugi/README.md

 When loop is off, the status changes to `Finished` when the song reaches the end.

+To loop only a short section instead of the full track:

+1. Hold `Shift` and drag on the seek timeline to create an A-B range.
+2. Release the pointer to enable looping for that selected range immediately.
+3. Drag inside the highlighted range to move it, or drag either edge to resize it.
+4. Click `CLEAR` to remove the A-B range and return to full-track playback.

+You can also turn loop off while keeping the A-B range selected, then click the loop button again to resume looping that same section.

 #### Tempo Override

 Click the `BPM` badge to open the tempo override popup.